mbwatson/restore-pgdump/README.md

 $ scp username@remote.host.com:/home/username /path/to/save/
 ```

-2. Put dumped data, `dump.sql` into this project's `./db` directory.
+### 2. Place data

+Move dumped data, `dump.sql`, into this project's `./db` directory.
 The structure of this repo should, then, look like the following.

 ```bash
 $ tree